therewillbecode/bf-wasm-compiler/README.md

 # bf-wasm-compiler

-A Brainf*ck to Web Assembly compiler implemented in haskell.
+A Brainfck to Web Assembly compiler implemented in haskell.